cmdr-nova/light_mode_toggle/README.md

             <span class="slider round"></span>
           </label>
 ```
 Notice, I'm using Phosphor icons to show a moon and a sun, so that it's more apparent what each toggle position does.
-You'll want to go to <a href="https://phosphoricons.com" target="_blank"> to get yourself these icons for your own site.
+You'll want to go to <a href="https://phosphoricons.com" target="_blank">this website</a> to get yourself these icons for your own site.
 I do not recommend using font-awesome, since they've gone full-greed mode.

 Now, with all this code, and both scripts, you should have no problems customizing this to your liking!
 Enjoy!